Jefferson49/ExtendedImportExport/README.md

 + Copy the folder "download_gedcom_with_url" into the "module_v4" folder of your webtrees installation
 + Check if the module is activated in the control panel:
   + Login to webtrees as an administrator
-	+ Go to "Control Panel/All Modules", and find the module called "DownloadGedcomWithURL"
+	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"
 	+ Check if it has a tick for "Enabled"
 + If remote download/upload/saving of GEDCOM files shall be used, activate the related options in the control panel, see chapter below.
 + If remote options are activated, provide an authorization key in the module settings, see chapter below.